 American Home Shield was founded in 1971 and is headquartered in Memphis, Tennessee.
 It has the distinction of being the first home warranty company in the U.S. It offers nationwide coverage with three homeowner options along with three real estate plans.

-AHS offers three home warranty plans; its Appliances Plan, System Plan, and the Combo Plan.
+AHS offers three home warranty plans; its Appliance Plan, System Plan, and the Combo Plan.
 (You can also build your own plan.
-If you build your own warranty plan, you’ll choose from all of the available options of the systems, appliances and combo plans.)
+If you build your own warranty plan, you’ll choose from all of the available options of the systems, appliances, and combo plans.)
 Trade Service Fee Options include $75, $100, and $125.

 Real Estate Plans